enesekerr/enesekerr/README.md

 ## Full-Stack Developer - Computer Engineer

 I'm a Computer Engineering graduate experienced in Java, Spring Boot, React, and modern web/mobile application development.
-I'm passionate about new technologies and software development, and I’m eager to continuously improve myself and contribute to impactful backend projects in the IT industry.
+I'm passionate about new technologies and software development, and I’m eager to continuously improve myself and contribute to impactful backend and frontend projects in the IT industry.

 ####  contact me via the links in my profile